-- Upon recommendation for approval of a LPGRR by COPS and issuance of an IA by ERCOT to TAC, the TAC shall review the COPS Recommendation Report and the IA at its next regularly scheduled meeting; provided that the IA is available for distribution to the TAC at least seven (7) days in advance of the TAC meeting. - 2.
-The TAC shall take one of the following actions regarding the COPS Recommendation Report: - (a) Approve the COPS Recommendation Report as originally submitted or as modified by the TAC;

-- (b) Reject the COPS Recommendation Report; or - (c) Remand the COPS Recommendation Report to COPS with instructions. - 3.
-If the COPS Recommendation Report is approved by the TAC, as recommended by COPS or modified by the TAC, the TAC shall review and approve or modify the proposed effective date. - 4.
-If TAC approves as submitted, approves as modified, or rejects a LPGRR, ERCOT shall prepare a TAC Action Report and post it on the MIS within three (3) Business Days of the TAC decision.
-The TAC Action Report shall contain the following items: - (a) Identification of the submitter of the LPGRR; - (b) Identification of the authorship of comments; - (c) Proposed effective date(s) of the LPGRR; - (d) Procedural history; - (e) COPS' recommendation; and - (f) TAC Action (or recommendation to the Board for LPGRRs requiring changes to ERCOT's computer system); - TAC shall consider the project priority of each LPGRR requiring a change to ERCOT's computer systems and make recommendations to the ERCOT Board. - 6.
-The chair of TAC shall report the results of all votes by TAC related to LPGRRs to the ERCOT Board at its next regularly scheduled meeting.
+- 1. Upon recommendation for approval of a LPGRR by COPS and issuance of an IA by ERCOT to TAC, the TAC shall review the COPS Recommendation Report and the IA at its next regularly scheduled meeting; provided that the IA is available for distribution to the TAC at least seven (7) days in advance of the TAC meeting. - 2.
+The TAC shall take one of the following actions regarding the COPS Recommendation Report: - (a) Approve the COPS Recommendation Report as originally submitted or as modified by the TAC; - (b) Reject the COPS Recommendation Report; or - (c) Remand the COPS Recommendation Report to COPS with instructions. - If the COPS Recommendation Report is approved by the TAC, as recommended by COPS or as modified by the TAC, the TAC shall review and approve or modify the proposed effective date. - 4.
+If TAC approves a LPGRR and it does not require an ERCOT project for implementation, or rejects a LPGRR, ERCOT shall prepare a TAC Action Report and post it on the MIS within three (3) Business Days of the TAC decision.
+The TAC Action Report shall contain the following items: - (a) Identification of the submitter of the LPGRR: - (b) Identification of the authorship of comments; - (c) Proposed effective date(s) of the LPGRR; - (d) Procedural history; - (e) COPS recommendation; and - (f) TAC Action. - 5.
+The Chair of TAC shall report the results of all votes by TAC related to LPGRRs to the Board at its next regularly scheduled meeting. - 6.
+TAC shall consider the Project Priority of each LPGRR requiring a change to ERCOT's computer systems and make recommendations to the Board.
+If TAC recommends approval of an LPGRR that requires an ERCOT project which can be funded in the current ERCOT budget cycle based upon its priority and ranking, ERCOT shall prepare a TAC Recommendation Report, issue the report to the Board, and post the report on the MIS within three (3) Business Days of the TAC recommendation concerning the LPGRR.
+The TAC Recommendation Report shall contain the following items: - (a) Identification of the submitter of the LPGRR; - (b) Modified LPG language proposed by TAC, if applicable;